ProJensen/Microsoft-365-Lab/Lab03-MFA-Enforcement/README.md

 - Confirm that **Require multifactor authentication** was enabled under **Grant**
 - Verify that the policy state was set to **On**

-This step help confirm that the Conditional Access policy was configured correctly from the administrator side.
+This step helped confirm that the Conditional Access policy was configured correctly from the administrator side.

 ### Step 4B: Verify MFA Enforcement from the User Side
 - Open **office.com** and attempt to sign in using the test user account